NORTHERN WARBLERS AND MORE IN

 Hard drive(s) to back up images daily

-Extra camera battery and charger
+Extra camera batteries and charger

 Rain gear in case it rains.

 Notepad and pen if you want to take notes during my Photoshop demonstrations or note any specific recommendations or reminders.

 WHY CHOOSE TO ATTEND THIS WORKSHOP?